zecm-via/shibboleth_auth/README.md

 This extension enables the single sign-on based on Shibboleth for frontend and backend authentication.

 Works with TYPO3 8.7 LTS and higher.
+Could work with TYPO3 7.6 LTS, but was never tested.

 Prerequisites
 -------------